In a perfect world, your web pages rank on the first page of Google for every keyword.

-Yes, you can’t find keyword rankings for specific Google country domain on daily basis.
+Yes, you can’t find keyword rankings for specific Google country domains daily.

-For example, let’s say John has made an event blog especially for people in Brazil.
-He has set up the site, made content, built backlinks and is looking forward seeing first four figure visitor count to his blog.
+For example, let’s say John has made an event blog, especially for people in Brazil.
+He has set up the site, made content, built backlinks, and is looking forward to seeing his blog’s first four-figure visitor count.

-He sees traffic are coming to blog continuously as for his tremendous work.
+He sees traffic coming to the blog continuously for his tremendous work.
 However, he wants to know what keywords drive traffic to his blog.
-He signs into Google search console and checks Google ranking keywords.
+He signs into the Google search console and checks Google ranking keywords.

 But, he couldn’t find the keyword ranking position for an exact date.

-If you’re in a situation like John’s and want to know where your website rank on each Google domains accurately, then you should use a good Google rank checker.
+If you’re in a situation like John’s and want to know where your website ranks on each Google domain accurately, then you should use a good Google rank checker.

 Check Keyword Rankings for Blog Posts

-If you’re currently using a generic google keyword checker, then you may see you can not check keyword rankings at posts level in most cases.
-In fact, some Google keyword checking tools fail to demonstrate accurate data.
+If you’re currently using a generic google keyword checker, then you may see you can not check keyword rankings at the post level in most cases.
+In fact, some Google keyword-checking tools fail to demonstrate accurate data.

 And if you’re willing to know whether certain web pages such as review articles are actually ranking with rich structured data, you should use a good google keywords monitor.
-Else you don’t know whether your articles with rich structured data actually perform better in search engine result pages.
+Otherwise, you don’t know whether your articles with rich structured data perform better on search engine result pages.

 Monitor Google keyword ranking fluctuations

-Google updates their search engine algorithm to make the search results better.
+Google updates its search engine algorithm to make the search results better.
 Because Google knows that if they provide crap content for visitors, people will move to other search engines such as Bing.

 So, if you’re a set-and-forget blogger who just needs to write content, believe me, that way doesn’t take you to success.

 You should always monitor Google keyword rankings.
-If possible, should be tracking keyword rankings also.
+If possible, we should be tracking keyword rankings also.
 That is a plus advantage over other mediocre bloggers.
-(Will post a step by step guide sooner for this)
+(I will post a step-by-step guide sooner for this)

 Identify Competitors in Google SERPs

-I feel sorry for most bloggers because they really don’t know what they are doing; from whose they are competing…
+I feel sorry for most bloggers because they really don’t know what they are doing or from whose they are competing…

-This is a time where advertisers have to pay $100 per click.
-Just for click!
+This is a time when advertisers have to pay $100 per click.
+Just for a click!
 So, won’t it be advantageous to make a blog targeting those people?

-One SEO strategy you should always use is competitor research (aka reverse engineer or competitive intelligence) and identify keyword difficulties and the likelihood of ranking top of Google SERP.
+One SEO strategy you should always use is competitor research (aka reverse engineer or competitive intelligence) and identifying keyword difficulties and the likelihood of ranking top of Google SERP.

-If you blindly write and post content on your blog, don’t do that.
+Don’t do that if you blindly write and post content on your blog.
 Concentrate on checking google rankings for your target keywords and do your due diligence to identify whether you can profit from that traffic.

 Competitor Keyword Analysis

-This is a characteristic that separates blogs that make money from ordinary blogs that don’t make any money.
+This characteristic separates blogs that make money from ordinary blogs that don’t make any money.

-To do competitor keyword analysis, you should know keyword rankings of competitor websites.
+To do competitor keyword analysis, you should know the keyword rankings of competitor websites.